 Recent studies show that not all diseases have the same targets.
 To find the most effective treatment, your doctor may run tests to identify the genes, proteins, and other factors involved in your mastocytosis.
 As a result, doctors can better match each patient with the most effective treatment whenever possible.
 In addition, many research studies are taking place now to find out more about specific molecular targets and new treatments directed at them.

 Tyrosine kinase inhibitors are a type of targeted therapy.
 For mastocytosis, the target is the unique protein called the c-kit tyrosine kinase receptor (see the Risk Factors section).
-Treatment with tyrosine kinase inhibitors, including imatinib (Gleevec), dasatinib (Sprycel), nilotinib (Tasigna), and midostaurin (PKC412), is sometimes considered for patients with a mutation in the c-kit tyrosine kinase receptor (see the Latest Research section).
+Treatment with tyrosine kinase inhibitors, including dasatinib (Sprycel), imatinib (Gleevec), midostaurin (PKC412), and nilotinib (Tasigna), is sometimes considered for patients with a mutation in the c-kit tyrosine kinase receptor.
+See the Latest Research section for more information.
 Patients with more advanced systemic mastocytosis should be tested for this genetic mutation.

 Talk with your doctor about possible side effects for a specific targeted therapy and how they can be managed.
 Learn more about targeted treatments.